JianLoong/jianloong.github.io/src/data/blog/statechart.md

   - software engineering
   - design
   - modeling
-description: "This post attempts to explain UML Statecharts as simple as possible, walking through the thought process of creating state diagrams for an e-commerce order system."
+description: "A practical guide to UML Statecharts, walking through the iterative process of creating state diagrams for an e-commerce order system with real-world examples."

 ---

-UML Diagrams are important.
-State charts are probably one of the more interesting diagrams.

-This post attempts to explain my train of thought while trying to make a state chart and why it is useful.
+UML diagrams are essential tools in software engineering, and statecharts are among the most powerful for modeling system behavior.
+This post demonstrates my thought process while creating a state chart and explains why this modeling technique is invaluable.

-### What are state charts?

-Statecharts are just states, but more interestingly, it attempts to model a **single** object.
-It might seem simple at first but there is more to it.
-Most of the times, and even online resources confuse statechart and activity diagrams.

-Here is my take on attempting to draw a state chart.

-Let's just take a very simple example of an ``Order`` object in an e-Commerce system.
-Something we all know quite well.

-If you are not interested in the thought process of drawing the state chart, just scroll down for the finished product.

-Asking the client who wants the system is a very important part of the process.
-We can start by asking things like
+## What Are Statecharts?

+Statecharts model the behavior of a **single object** through its various states and transitions.
+While this might seem simple at first, statecharts reveal complex interactions that are often overlooked.
+Many resources confuse statecharts with activity diagrams, but they serve different purposes.

+Let me walk you through creating a state chart using a familiar example: an `Order` object in an e-commerce system.

+> **Note**: This post contains multiple diagrams that intentionally showcase the iterative thought process during construction.
+The early versions may be incomplete or incorrect—this demonstrates the beauty of modern iterative development.
+It's perfectly acceptable to create multiple iterations of a state chart to gain better understanding.

+## Starting Simple: Basic States

+We begin by asking fundamental questions about the system:

-- When a customer places an order what happens? - ``Placed``
+- When a customer places an order, what happens? → `Placed` state
-- What happens if there is nothing in stock? - ``Pending``
+- What happens if items are out of stock? → `Pending` state

-All these are just basic questions that can be asked, and we now have the very first few states.

-Please note that this post consists of multiple diagrams that are intentionally drawn in such a way as to showcase the train of thought during its construction.

-**So, it might be incorrect but is the beauty of the modern iterative process**.
-It is completely fine to attempt to do the state chart multiple times to gain a better understanding of the object in the system.
+These basic questions give us our initial states:

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2